DigiBP/AS25_Gotthard_Panorama_Express/Application/README.md

 ## Backend (FastAPI)

-The backend lives in `./backend` and uses FastAPI + SQLModel with a local SQLite database.
+The backend lives in `./backend` and uses FastAPI + SQLModel with a local PostgreSQL database.

 1. Create and activate a Python virtual environment (recommended):